-Applicants who wish to be considered for the Dean's Scholarship should submit a complete application by the January 10 priority deadline.
-We will continue to review applications submitted after the priority deadline pending space availability in the program.
-The Admission Committee will make application decisions only after all the required materials have been received.
+Applicants who wish to be considered for the Dean's Scholarship should submit a complete application by the January 1 priority deadline.
+We will continue to review applications submitted after the priority deadline, assuming that space is available in the program.
+The admission committee will make application decisions only after all the required materials have been received.

 Please note: This program starts in the summer.

 Spring term admission is not offered for this program.

 - Parsons requires that you submit a portfolio through SlideRoom in addition to submitting the online application.

 - Finalize your portfolio at the time you submit your application.
 Doing this will help prevent delays in review of your application, as we must receive all required materials before we can begin reviewing your application.

 - Once you have submitted all the required portfolio materials in SlideRoom, a confirmation number will be emailed to you.
 Save it for your records and enter it on the online application when requested.

 You can download

 these instructions (PDF).

 Parsons graduate programs use a self-managed application process: You apply online and then mail any supplemental application materials, preferably in a single packet, to the Office of Admission.
 The Materials Cover Sheet, which can be downloaded from the Supplemental Forms section of the online application, should accompany all mailed application materials.